SimonWaldherr/DIY-Arcade-Machine/README.md

 ### Breakout

-Breakout is the game where you break the wall bricks with a ball
+Breakout is the game where you break the wall bricks with a ball.

 - **Controls**:
   - Use the joystick to move the paddle left and right.
   - Keep the ball in play and break bricks to score points.

+### Qix

+Qix is a game where you claim territory on a map, but if you get hit a the enemy you loose.

+- **Controls**:
+  - Use the joystick to move the player.
+  - claim terretory and avoid to get hit.

 ## Fun